ekg/mmcur/intro.md

 You may have noticed that, although ravenous and hyperactive, a human child doesn't generate a thousand meter plume of water vapor and reactive particulates to develop their intelligence.
 Yet your average human, fueled by sandwiches, can implement any algorithm with just pen and paper.
-<a name="bronzeage">So augmented with bronze age technology, we become "universal" computers in Turing's language—the quintessential "general" intelligence capable of solving any problem given enough time and snacks.</a>
+So augmented with bronze age technology, we become "universal" computers in Turing's language—the quintessential "general" intelligence capable of solving any problem given enough time and snacks.
  For the sake of argument, let’s agree: general intelligence ≈ universal computer.

 That link has been on my mind for two years, ever since I first read the magic words "Let’s think step by step" in a groundbreaking machine learning paper.